santa112358/santa112358/README.md

 If you have any requests or problems, please do not hesitate to open an issue or pull request.

-I do my best to update them, but sometimes my response and updates can be slow due to several projects I am involved in.
+I do my best to update them, but sometimes my response and updates can be slow due to the projects I am involved in.

 Thank you.